About Us

 Placeholder Image 4

-2022 Testing goes ahead on the heavy duty The Pallit®
+2022 Testing goes ahead on the heavy duty the Pallit®

 Testing goes ahead on the heavy duty The Pallit®

 …with twenty entering circulation at an aggregates supply company.
-Despite the tough working environment, The Pallit® performs perfectly.
+Despite the tough working environment, the Pallit® performs perfectly.

 Development of iBOXiT's anti-microbial begins after meeting with several businesses within the fisheries industry.
 A partnering with the University of East Anglia results.